ZipVoice-Dialog: Non-Autoregressive Spoken Dialogue Generation with Flow Matching: Conclusion

 \section{Conclusion}

-In this paper, we introduced ZipVoice-Dialog, a NAR flow-matching model designed for zero-shot spoken dialogue generation.
-To ensure accurate speaker turn-taking, we proposed a speaker-turn embedding-based method.
-A curriculum learning strategy was adopted to effectively address the challenges of learning robust speech-text alignment.
-Furthermore, we demonstrated that ZipVoice-Dialog can be extended to a stereo spoken dialogue generation model through several carefully designed strategies.
-Our experiments show that ZipVoice-Dialog stably and efficiently produces spoken dialogues of superior quality compared to existing AR-based models.
+This paper introduces ZipVoice-Dialog, a NAR flow-matching model for zero-shot spoken dialogue generation.
+We proposed a curriculum learning strategy to address speech-text alignment challenges and incorporate speaker-turn embeddings to ensure accurate turn-taking.
+These two simple yet effective designs enable flow-matching-based architectures to achieve robust dialogue generation capabilities.
+Furthermore, we curated and released the first large-scale open-source spoken dialogue dataset.
+We also established a comprehensive evaluation benchmark.
+Experiments demonstrate the effectiveness of our proposed methods and dataset, showing that ZipVoice-Dialog achieves superior stability and efficiency in producing spoken dialogues compared to existing AR-based models.